So now you are embarked on your intention. We’ll have another series soon on taking it into the next stages of the process.

 When you become more experienced at conscious creation, you’ll be able to tackle more than one, simultaneously.

 You’re already doing that, every day, but as an unconscious process.
 Intentional creation is best done one at a time, for now.

 But when it comes to making another intention, you need to know how it differs from a more con-mind based goal, desire or craving.

-As this recent post points out, productivity is not creativity.
+As we said, back when we started this series, productivity is not creativity.
 Productivity planners, timetables, SMART goals and the like can be too detailed and prescriptive for creatives and creativists, who also prefer to harness the the power of the subconscious mind, rather than relying too heavily on resolution and willpower.

 It is certainly possible to produce something using that kind of motivation, but it tends to prove more successful for smaller and more concrete tasks.
-The approach is too managerial, too rational, too conscious for our deepest wants.
+The approach is too managerial, too rational, too conscious.

 What’s missing is a tap into the vast reservoir of our imaginative and creative depths.

 Setting a good intention is, arguably, the most important step in the creative process.

 In this post, you’ll be brought through a variety of thoughts and exercises around framing a good creative intention.

 Resolutions and goals harness the power of the conscious will.
 Creative Intention knows behavior is driven by both conscious and unconscious energy and puts a lot of focus on the power of the imagination.